CHS is open to the public. Patient(s) can still utilize the options provided to submit documents via ONE of the

 A C.H.S. official can only authorize payment for medical care outside an IHS facility if funds are available.
-To access payment for services through CHS, a patient must first either have an approved emergency service or referrals.
+To access payment for services through CHS, a patient must first either have approved emergency services or referrals.
 Individuals who receive funds from a pay source considered to be an alternate resource are required to remit that payment directly to the rending provider or CHS.
 Failure to follow this procedure will result in criminal proceedings.
 Contract Health Service will always be the pay source of the last resort.

 Referrals are written by IHS, Tribal, or IHS providers for services.
 A referral, however, does not constitute authorization for payment until approved by CHS.
 If funds are not available, the referred service is deferred.
 CHS must pre-authorize all non-emergency care before receiving medical treatment.

 Patients are to take alternate resources identification with them to their appointment to ensure providers have accurate and appropriate billing information.

 You must contact CHS within 72 hours of receiving emergency care other than at IHS.
 For an elderly or disabled person receiving emergency care, may be extended 30 days.
 If a patient is unable to contact CHS, a person acting on their behalf must contact CHS within the same time limits.
 CHS must approve all non-emergency care before receiving medical treatment.
 Emergency services may be approved for payment or denied.
-Patient must follow up with a Kickapoo Provider.
+The patient must follow up with a Kickapoo Provider.

 All patients are encouraged to apply for all resources available to them such as: